scm-manager/website/content/posts/2022-01-03-scm-manager-plugin-development/index.md

 ## Blog Post Series

 The SCM-Manager is getting bigger and more complex with every release.
-We are aware of this, because of which we are working to make plugin development easier and more accessible for everyone.
+We are aware of this and work on making plugin development easier and more accessible for everyone.
 If you are interested in developing your own SCM-Manager plugins we would love to share our knowledge with you and support your plugin.

 Some months ago we released a guide on how to create your first SCM-Manager plugin.